MISSION, VALUES, VISION, AND GOALS OF THE SWSD

 - Excellence: The Department is committed to individual and collective excellence in every facet of its research, teaching, extension, and service functions.

-- Creativity: The Department is committed to be innovatively capturing new opportunities and developing new integrative programs, while maintaining strong foundations in current programs.
+- Creativity: The Department is committed to innovatively capturing new opportunities and developing new integrative programs while maintaining strong foundations in current programs.

-- Accountability: The Department places high value on accountability of its programs.
-This includes relevance of our programs to meet the needs of students, governmental agencies and industry.
+- Accountability: The Department places high value on the accountability of its programs.
+This includes the relevance of our programs to meet the needs of students, governmental agencies, and industry.

 - Flexibility and Viability: The Department shall be adaptive to the changing needs of our clientele.
 This includes optimization of departmental efforts and resources by engaging in collaborative, synergistic work and programs at every opportunity.

 - Partnerships: The Department is committed to developing strong partnerships with our clientele through research and extension/outreach programs.
-The Department is committed to respond to the needs of the clientele.
+The Department is committed to responding to the needs of the clientele.

 - Transparency: The Department is committed to fostering and maintaining an open, honest, healthy, and fulfilling environment for its students, staff, faculty, and clientele.

-- The SWSD’s research programs shall be cutting-edge and interdisciplinary and both basic and applied, with relevance to the needs of our clientele.
+- The Department's research programs shall be cutting-edge and interdisciplinary and both basic and applied, with relevance to the needs of our clientele.

-- The SWSD is committed to transferring research findings through its extension programs to appropriate audiences (e.g., farmers, regulatory decision makers, policy makers, legislators, classroom students, scientists, and other citizens) to ensure their application to critical problems.
+- The Department is committed to transferring research findings through its extension programs to appropriate audiences (e.g., farmers, regulatory decision-makers, policymakers, legislators, classroom students, scientists, and other citizens) to ensure their application to critical problems.

-- The SWSD is committed to maintain an active outreach program by offering relevant short courses to soil, water, and environmental professionals.
+- The Department is committed to maintaining an active outreach program by offering relevant short courses to soil, water, and environmental professionals.

-- The SWSD shall work to actively seek the input of clientele through formal and informal approaches, including deriving the expertise and insight of an external advisory panel or panels.
+- The Department shall work to actively seek the input of clientele through formal and informal approaches, including deriving the expertise and insight of an external advisory panel or panels.